zeldaret/oot/docs/Music Macro Language.md

 Unlike the dedicated `ldseq` command, this does not assign the loaded sequence to a sequence player for playback.
 This was likely intended to be paired with `runseq`, since the sequence would be loaded into the pool and ready for playback immediately and wouldn't introduce any processing lag.
 Unfortunately, with the way the pools are designed, this is suboptimal and could introduce issues.

 As a best practice, if you want to do dynamic sequence changes, allocate a buffer inside your sequence and use `ldseq` to load it into the buffer and call it as a sequence function.
-If you want to change the sequence being played by another sequence player, you must use the `ldres` and `runseq` commands.
+If you want to change the sequence being played by another sequence player, you must use the `ldres` and `runseq` instructions.

 You do not need to use this command to load sample banks or soundfonts.
-There are no commands to allow a sequence to use an arbitrary soundfont, and any soundfonts assigned to a sequence are preemptively loaded into the pool prior to the sequence player initializing.
+There are no instructions to allow a sequence to use an arbitrary soundfont, and any soundfonts assigned to a sequence are preemptively loaded into the pool prior to the sequence player initializing.
 The engine also already handles loading sample banks and samples automatically, so there are no useful situations where you would need to use this command with sample banks.

 **Parameters:**
 * `IO` [integer: 0-7] - The IO port to use for tracking the asynchronous load status.